-Helicopter service required for the principal mission involves flying a helicopter at low altitude (± 30 m) and reduced speed (± 90 km/h) over all waterbodies and wetlands (lakes, rivers, streams, ponds, bogs, etc.) in the survey plots in order to count and identify waterfowl species and other migratory birds (for an overview, please see Figures 1, 2 and 3 below).
+Helicopter service required for the principal mission involves flying a helicopter at low altitude (\pm 30 m) and reduced speed (\pm 90 km/h) over all waterbodies and wetlands (lakes, rivers, streams, ponds, bogs, etc.) in the survey plots in order to count and identify waterfowl species and other migratory birds (for an overview, please see Figures 1, 2 and 3 below).
 For this survey, the rear passengers identify and count birds - therefore, maximum rear seat visibility is of utmost importance.

 The principal mission must be conducted during a specific time period: this period occurs in the spring (see province-specific details below) when waterfowl species arrive in breeding pairs on their nesting sites.
 This period varies slightly from one year to the next, depending on the spring conditions underway.
 The CWS head of the principal mission will specify the dates chosen for the annual survey approximately one month before the survey commences.
+The completion of the principal mission within this time period is critical for the success of the survey.
+As such, the contractor must show progress towards completing the principal mission within that specified time period in the event of a mechanical breakdown of the helicopter or the need to replace a pilot.
+Otherwise, the contractor will be deemed in default of the contract.